 Quick Batter Mix Drunken Fruitcake (with Even More Alcohol)

-If you prefer to bake with ready mixes, the video above shows you how.
+If you prefer to bake with ready mixes, the video below shows you how.
 The Gluttonous Maximus team present their version of a boozy non-denominational cake with humor and slapstick.

 This version is very alcoholic indeed; there is one shot of alcohol in every serving.
 Their fruity seasonal creation should therefore only be eaten in moderation and is not intended to be eaten by young children.